History of WFAN: Midday show controversy

 In 1999, with the ratings not being what WFAN management expected, the Salzberg/Somers show was cancelled.
-Initially Somers had been fired with Salzberg, but a large outcry from listeners—including comedian Jerry Seinfeld, a native of Long Island – led to WFAN management giving Somers the evening shift, which (despite frequent pre-emptions for live games) he continues to hold to the present day.
+Initially Somers had been fired with Salzberg, but a large outcry from listeners—including comedian Jerry Seinfeld, a native of Long Island – led to WFAN management giving Somers the evening shift; Somers no longer has a regular shift tho he does very occasional fill-ins, mostly during December holidays.
 In middays, Salzberg and Somers were replaced by Suzyn Waldman and Jody McDonald.
 Waldman was best known for her work covering the Yankees and Knicks for the station.
 McDonald, son of a former Mets general manager, was the weekend overnight host before leaving for sister station WIP in Philadelphia, nearer to his southern New Jersey home.
 Both Waldman and McDonald had their fans and detractors at WFAN.

 Waldman would leave WFAN in late 2001, joining the Yankees television broadcast team the following year.
 She would be replaced by Sid Rosenberg who, despite his shock jock reputation, had an enormous knowledge of sports.
 Many felt there was great chemistry between McDonald and Rosenberg.
 However, the ratings still weren't what WFAN expected and in 2004 McDonald was let go, later to join WEPN, Sirius Satellite Radio, and WPEN radio in Philadelphia.
 Overnight host Joe Benigno would replace McDonald.

 Rosenberg was forced to resign from WFAN on September 12, 2005 after being given an ultimatum by station management for not showing up to host the New York Giants' pregame show the day before.
 Benigno hosted the show solo for over a year, and on January 2, 2007, part-time overnight host Evan Roberts became Benigno's new midday co-host.
 The pairing continues to consistently out-rate rival station WEPN.